JENebel/Cadabra/README.md

 # Commands

 The engine supports the [UCI protocol](https://backscattering.de/chess/uci/) as well as these additional commands:

-  - d
-    - Pretty prints the current position.
+    d               Pretty prints the current position.

-  - fen
-    - Prints the Forsynth Edwards Notation(FEN) for the current position.
+    fen             Prints the Forsynth Edwards Notation(FEN) for the current position.

-  - x
-    - Quits the engine.
+    x               Quits the engine.
 Equivalent to the UCI 'quit' command.

-  - move [move]
-    - Make a move on the current position.
+    move [move]     Make a move on the current position.
                     The move must be legal, and should be formatted in UCI format, eg. a2a4 or b7b8q.

-  - eval
-    - Print the static heuristic evaluation of the current position in centipawns.
+    eval            Print the static heuristic evaluation of the current position in centipawns.

-  - zobrist
-    - Print the zobrist hash of the current position.
+    zobrist         Print the zobrist hash of the current position.

-  - perft [depth]
-    - Perform a perft test to the desired depth.
+    perft [depth]   Perform a perft test to the desired depth.

-  - bench [optional 'save']
-    - Benchmark the engine.
+    bench [save?]
+Benchmark the engine.
 Performs a benchmark of perft and search performance.
                     If 'save' is appended, it saves the results for use as a baseline.
                     Future runs will then be compared to this result.
-    - It is preffered to benchmark by running the binary with the 'bench' argument to reduce vaiables.
+                    The preffered way is to run with the 'bench' argument instead to reduce vaiables.

-  - legal
-    - Lists all legal moves on the current position.
+    legal           Lists all legal moves on the current position.

-  - threefold
-    - Prints true/false depending on if the current position is in a threefold repetition state, eg. stalemate.
+    threefold       Prints true/false depending on if the current position is in a threefold repetition stalemate.

-  - clear_hash
-    - Clears the internal hash table manually.
+    clear_hash      Clears the internal hash table manually.

 <a id="options"></a>